Fort Road and Manning Drive: Manning Drive

 Manning Drive is an expressway and the northern continuation of the central section of Fort Road.
 Beginning at 137 Avenue, it continues northeast and carries the urban section of Alberta Highway 15.
-The section of Manning Drive between 137 Avenue and 153 Avenue contains a wide median where the lanes could be converted to diamond interchange ramps; however there are no current plans to convert it to a freeway.
-North of Anthony Henday Drive, Manning Drive is a rural highway despite being located within Edmonton city limits.
+The section of Manning Drive between 137 Avenue and 153 Avenue contains a wide median where the lanes could be converted to diamond interchange ramps; however, there are no plans to convert it to a freeway.
+North of Anthony Henday Drive, Manning Drive is a rural highway despite being within Edmonton city limits.

 Manning Drive was constructed in 1972 when Highway 15 was realigned from the historic Fort Road.
-At the time of construction, the majority of the roadway was located Sturgeon County, outside Edmonton city limits;
+At the time of construction, the majority of the roadway was in Sturgeon County, outside Edmonton city limits;

 the remainder became part of Edmonton as part of the 1982 general annexation.
 Originally named Manning Freeway, it was renamed to Manning Drive in the mid-1980s.

 History

-The original Fort Road was a trail part of the Carlton Trail, a fur trade trail system that connected Lower Fort Garry (near Winnipeg) to Fort Saskatchewan and Fort Edmonton; named after Fort Carlton which was located midway along the route.
+The original Fort Road was a trail part of the Carlton Trail, a fur trade trail system that connected Lower Fort Garry (near Winnipeg) to Fort Saskatchewan and Fort Edmonton; named after Fort Carlton which was midway along the route.
 By the 1880s, Fort Road became an important connection between Edmonton and Fort Saskatchewan, and improved over the next few decades.
 Fort Road originally linked to Jasper Avenue, but the southern sections were removed as Edmonton expanded and developed its grid system, with 82 Street linking downtown Edmonton with the remaining sections.
 Fort Road also were referred to as Fort Saskatchewan Road, Fort Saskatchewan Trail, and Fort Trail.

-When Alberta developed its provincial highway network, Fort Road was originally designated as part of Alberta Highway 16, with Alberta Highway 15 being designated to the route that connected Edmonton to Elk Island National Park; however the designations were switched in 1940s.
+When Alberta developed its provincial highway network, Fort Road was originally designated as part of Alberta Highway 16, with Alberta Highway 15 being designated to the route that connected Edmonton to Elk Island National Park; however, the designations were switched in 1940s.
 In 1972, Highway 15 was realigned and divided from its then-rural section of Fort Road and was named Manning Freeway (later renamed Manning Drive).
 Highway 15 followed Fort Road to Highway 15 until the 1990s, when it was rerouted to 50 Street.
 In 1995, Capilano Drive (later renamed Wayne Gretzky Drive) was extended from 120 Avenue to Fort Road, as part of the project a single-point urban interchange was constructed at Yellowhead Trail and through traffic from Fort Road was diverted to Capilano Drive.